sheyitawn/maker-folio/public/content/001_adventure_time_voice_box/log-it's not getting powered by power bank.md

   - hardware
   - bug
 ---
-another log! for some reason, when i connect the power bank, it just stops working with the voice module. everything else seems fine though...
+for some reason, when i connect the power bank, it just stops working with the voice module. everything else seems fine though...

+Going to try to fix this